good-loop/doc/pages/policy/quality-assurance.md

 ## Overview

-Good-Loop / Good-Loop aims to provide high quality services and products through continuous improvement of its standards and performance.
+Good-Loop aims to provide high quality services and products through continuous improvement of its standards and performance.
 The Company is committed to meeting the needs of all its clients and stakeholders.